Ad-White/MyPhotography/README.md

 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
 - [Google Dev Tools] Accessed from Google Chrome.
+- [Corel - Photo Paint Software] used for general editing of all images within the site.

 ## Deployment & Local Development